aryadegari/Next-ML-Log/README.md

 The objective of this project is to utilize machine learning algorithms on adaptive business process logs to identify correlations in a way that builds upon existing experiments.
 The project seeks to develop insights into business processes .
 To achieve this objective, the project will employ various machine learning techniques to analyse sets of adaptive business process data and identify patterns.

+### Demostration Video
+The [Demonstration Video](https://doi.org/10.6084/m9.figshare.24082083.v1) explains briefly how the tool works and shows some of its features.

 ### Running the program

 1. Install Python 3.11+